Frequently Asked Questions

 While traditional couples counseling is very important, many times your spouse or partner refuses to go.
 And even if they do, you may need a therapist or coach just for you.

 The terms "therapy" and "counseling" are usually used interchangeably, and they're often defined as focusing on the past, healing, insight, and clients with mental health issues and diagnoses.
 Coaching, on the other hand, is often defined as focusing on the present/future, personal growth, taking actions, and clients who are high functioning.

 After practicing as both a licensed counselor/therapist and a board certified coach, I see things a little differently.
 In the real world, many women who seek counseling or therapy don’t have a mental health diagnosis.
 And many women who seek coaching don’t feel like they’re high functioning.

-So I don’t believe counseling and coaching are separate professions, but rather opposite sides of the same helping continuum.
-In my experience, most women are somewhere in the middle, not at either end.
+So I believe therapy/counseling and coaching are opposite sides of the same helping continuum, rather than separate professions.
+In my experience, most women are somewhere in the middle of the continuum, not at either end.
 That’s why I’m committed to offering you the services you need, wherever you fall on the continuum.

-During our initial consultation, I'd be happy to talk with you about your particular needs for counseling, coaching or some integration of the two.
+During our initial consultation, I'd be happy to talk with you about your particular needs for therapy/counseling, coaching or some integration of the two.

-I’d love to schedule a free consultation with you.
-Please call, email or visit my contact page to get in touch.
+I’d love to answer them.
+Please visit my contact page to get in touch.